 How should we go about explaining disability to children?
-My view is that it should be honest, start early and be rooted in an understanding of empathy and respect.
+My view is that it should be honest, start early and be rooted in a basic position of empathy and respect.

 This snapshot below is one of my favourite photos.
 It’s my older brother Ross, and a chap called Michael.
 It’s a special picture because both Ross and Michael passed away within a couple of years of this picture being taken, and it reminds me of some really happy times.